openskies-sh/openskies-sh-articles/content/articles/open-utm-with-blender-spotlight.md

 **Q: I use this system on the phone, are there apps that I can install to draw a GeoJSON (and declare my flights)?**

 A: The Open-UTM system works as expected on a phone / mobile device.
 The website should open and launch just as you would on a desktop.
-Flight plans are entered as GeoJSON and there are free and paid apps that are available to help you draw GeoJSON on a mobile device.
-You can draw your flight path with using these apps.
-Both have a "Export" function that is free which will allow you to save the file as GeoJSON.
-The
+Flight plans are entered as GeoJSON and there some apps that are available to help you draw GeoJSON on a mobile device, some examples are provided below.
+Once installed, you can draw your flight path with using these apps.
+Both have an "Export" function that is free which will allow you to save the file as GeoJSON on your device.
+Once the file is saved, then you can copy-paste it in Flight Spotlight.

 __iOS__